 2. It’s the very definition of serenity

-Having lived in Delhi and Jaipur for the majority of my time in India, to be able to hear nothing is a privilege one doesn’t take lightly.
+Having lived in Delhi and Jaipur for the majority of my time in India, to be able to hear nothing is a privileged one doesn’t take lightly.

 Arunachal Pradesh is one of India’s largest states with the smallest population, so you can relish in the space and the room to just relax and breathe.